CRL006/tp/docs/UserGuide.md

 ## Frequently Asked Questions (FAQ)

+**Q**: Are there any keyboard inputs I should avoid?

+**A**: Yes, avoid using **modifier keys**, such as Shift, Ctrl, Cmd, Win and Alt in your commands (e.g. Ctrl-Z), as these inputs may not be parsed by the program correctly, leading to erratic but expected behaviour.
+Due to said behaviour differing across operating systems, we do not currently plan to make the program handle such cases; we've opted to document it in this user guide instead.

 **Q**: Can I place extra words after my commands? (e.g. `check bet yay`)

 **A**: No, they will be rejected as invalid commands.